New Faculty Orientation (NFO) Recordings and Materials

 This College Services Resources website provides a list of newsletters and listservs available to the campus community.

-A list of Notary Publics is available on the Human Resources website.
+A list of Notary Publics is available at Benefits on GrinnellShare..

 Faculty Mentoring Network

 Research has shown that faculty members, particularly new faculty members, benefit from multiple mentors.
 Some of those may be formally assigned, but many are less formal (see list below).
 To help encourage faculty members to develop a set of mentors, we have identified a number of resources to help you do this.
 First and foremost, your departmental colleagues expect to fulfill this role, whether your department has a formal mentoring assignment or not.
 Your department chair is a great place to start if you want to know more about how your department supports new faculty members.
 Second, you will be offered an extra-departmental mentor who will provide the accountability and encouragement to help you develop your own network, and make sure you are following up on all the responsibilities that will lead to success.
 If you have any questions about the Faculty Mentoring Network or Programs, please contact the Associate Deans’ Office.

 The Early Career Faculty and Staff Group is open to all new members of the Grinnell College community.
 For tenure-track and term faculty, the group meets regularly to discuss issues relating to successfully navigating the establishment of an academic career.
 In addition to supporting each other, the group facilitates programming that allows non-tenured faculty to seek guidance from tenured faculty members, administrators, and other Grinnell College staff members.
 For all new faculty and staff, the group organizes social opportunities as well as ad hoc working groups on specific issues of concern.
 The ECFS group can be a safe group to air concerns about early career issues, a valuable source for professional development, and a great way to meet other members of the Grinnell community.